Tvorog

-A milk-containing product with a milk fat substitute, produced in accordance with the technology for the production of Tvorog, is called not Творог, but a curd product.
-In Germany, for example, Quark is produced with linseed oil, which contains less than 0.5% of animal fats, and hence cholesterol, but contains unsaturated fatty acids, such as alpha-linolenic acid.
-Therefore, such a product may be useful for the prevention of cardiovascular diseases.
+Tvorog that is made out of milk with fat substitute is referred to as a "curd product" and not just tvorog.

-On the territory of the former USSR, Tvorog is made and directly consumed fresh or sweet, in other countries of Eastern and Central Europe - fresh or brackish, in Northern Europe - brackish.
-Cottage cheese is consumed to a small extent in Great Britain, North America, Japan and is almost completely absent in Southern Europe and other parts of the world.
+In countries of the former Soviet Union, tvorog is made and directly consumed fresh or sweet, in other countries of Eastern and Central Europe - fresh or brackish, and in Northern Europe - brackish.
+Cottage cheese is consumed to a small extent in Great Britain, North America, and Japan and is almost completely absent in Southern Europe and other parts of the world.

-In English-speaking culture, cottage cheese is considered a type of young soft cheese, while in modern Russian-speaking environments, Tvorog is usually not considered a type of cheese.
+In English-speaking cultures, cottage cheese is considered a type of young soft cheese, while in modern Russian-speaking environments, tvorog is usually not considered a type of cheese.

-Etymology and stress
+Etymology

-Comes from Proto Slavic tvarog - from the same basis as to create, that is, processed milk.
+Comes from Proto Slavic *tvarogъ — from the same basis as to create, that is, processed milk.

-Many dictionaries indicate two stresses in the word "Творог", however, in normalized speech, in particular on radio and television, as well as in a number of reference books, the stress on the second syllable is considered preferable.
+Many dictionaries indicate two stresses in the word "творог", however, in normalized speech, in particular on radio and television, as well as in a number of reference books, the stress on the second syllable is considered preferable.

-Types of Tvorog
+Types of tvorog

-According to the method of preparation (production) there are two ways to produce Tvorog - traditional (regular) and separate.

-According to the method of coagulation of milk proteins in the traditional way, Tvorog is divided into acid and acid-rennet.
+According to the method of preparation (production) there are two ways to produce tvorog - traditional (regular) and separate.
+According to the method of coagulation of milk proteins in the traditional way, tvorog is divided into acid and acid-rennet.